itspranavk/cmsc473-grover/tpu_setup.md

 5. ssh to your VM.
 You need to set up the paths in the python script.
 Make sure the path refers to the correct google cloud bucket.

+# Tips
+- Make sure to stop your TPU after you're done using it or Google will delete it
+- Make sure files you access when using TPU are in cloud storage